Frequently Asked Questions

 What is included with a set of plans?

-How many sets of blueprints will I need to build?
+How many sets of plans will I need to build?

-Depending on the scope of the project and the number of people/tradesmen working on it, you will need a minimum of five sets of blueprints.
+Depending on the scope of the project and the number of people/tradesmen working on it, you will need a minimum of three sets of blueprints.
 Ask your local building department how many sets of plans are required to obtain a building permit.
-To that, add one for the foundation contractor, carpenter, electrician, plumber and heating and cooling contractor.
-If you are getting a loan for your building project, you should also check with the lending company to find out how many sets of plans they require.
-You might also consider a set of plans for yourself to serve as a reference during construction and in the future if you should decide to finish a bonus room or add a room addition to your house.
-Additional sets of prints can be ordered if needed (for one project) if ordered with 90 days of the original order.
+To that, add one set for each contractor or subcontractor working on your shed or garage.
+If you are getting a loan for your project, also check with your lender to find out how many sets of plans, if any, they require.
+Also, it is a good idea to have your own set of plans to serve as a reference during construction.
+Additional sets of blueprints can be ordered if needed (for one project) if ordered within 90 days of the original order.

 Are these plans copyright protected?

 These plans are copyright protected and cannot be legally copied without the expressed written consent of the designer.
-Note: Making illegal copies of a blueprint is considered copyright infringement and is punishable by law in the form of a fine.
+Remember, making illegal copies of any blueprint is considered copyright infringement, punishable by law in the form of a fine.
+We make every effort to keep our costs as low as possible.
+Please be respectful of our livelihood.

-How many times can I build this home or garage?
+How many times can I build this garage, shed or other building?

 Is the license transferable?